Your First Webhook

 payment_intent.succeeded,invoice.paid - Click Create endpoint

-GitHub
+GitHub (example)

 - Go to your repository → Settings → Webhooks → Add webhook

-- Paste the Zen Mesh ingestion URL
+- Paste the ingestion URL from your endpoint

 - Content type: